-In 2002 my father, P. Frank Freeman passed away at the age of 80.5 years.
-A week later I found myself in the boyhood home my father built trying to decide what we, my brother, sister and I, should do with a lifetime of materials our father had accumulated.
-In the hallway closet we found neatly wrapped hundreds if not thousands of his left over “Powerful Force For Freedom” posters/lithographs of the aircraft carrier art work he did for the United States Navy.
-In and amongst those posters were approximately 3,000 historical and 25th anniversary poster of the USS Enterprise that were never sent to the ship, although they were neatly crated and addressed for shipment.
-Those particular posters were the last ones my father would every paint and they were never sent to the ship.
-Going through his correspondence with the captain of the ship, I came to the conclusion there had been a change of command to the USS Enterprise just as the lithographs were rolling of the press and the new commanding officer refused to take them or pay for the art work that was requested by the former commanding officer and his staff.
+In May 2002, my father, P. Frank, passed away at the age of 80 years.
+About a week after his passing, I found myself in my boyhood home designed and built by my father.
+My brother, sister, and I were trying to decide what to do with a lifetime of materials he had accumulated.
+In the hallway closet, we found neatly wrapped, hundreds if not thousands of his Powerful Force For Freedom/lithographs of the aircraft carrier artwork he painted for the United States Navy.
+Amongst those posters were approximately 3,000 historical and 25th-anniversary posters of the USS Enterprise that were never sent to the ship.
+They were neatly crated and addressed for shipment.
+Those particular posters were the last ones he would paint, and they were never sent to the ship.
+After reading the correspondence between my father and the captain of the USS Enterprise, I came to the conclusion there had been a change of command to the ship just as the lithographs were rolling off the press.
+And the new commanding officer refused to take them or pay for the artwork that was requested by the former commanding officer and his staff.

 Along with the letters written in French were letters written in English by my father.
 Those letters appeared to be in response to letters written in French.
-There were also documents from the US Army, US State Department, friends of my father, family members, lawyers and judges, and the NAACP.
-I couldn’t get a clear picture of my father’s life during the time these letters and documents were written unless I could get the French letters translated.
-I knew from the English written documents, that my biological mother had several lovers during her marriage to my father and that she had an abortion to terminate the pregnancy originated by one of her boyfriends.
+There were also documents from the U.S. Army, U.S. State Department, friends of my father, family members, lawyers and judges, and Congressman John Dingell Sr. I couldn’t get a clear picture of mine and my father’s lives.
+I knew from the papers written in English that my biological mother had several lovers during her marriage to my father.
+And that she had an abortion to terminate the pregnancy originated by one of her boyfriends.
 At the time, she was still married to my father.

 NOTE: If you are not familiar with the epistolary approach to writing a story, Jesse Doogan has as good an explanation as any of the other’s I have come across: